liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

 	}

-The `switchTabs` method will be called by an Action URL that replaces one of the renderURLs in the view layer of our portlet; its purpose is to take the `guestbookName` from the request and get a `Guestbook` using our new method in the -LocalServiceUtil.
+The `switchTabs` method will be called by an Action URL that replaces one of the Render URLs in the view layer of our portlet; its purpose is to take the `guestbookName` from the request and get a `Guestbook` using our new method from the `-LocalServiceUtil` class.
 Then it sets the `Guestbook` as a request attribute.
 If you recall, guestbooks are organized in the UI with tabs.
 The `swtichTabs` method will be called when one of the tabs is clicked, making the appropriate Guestbook available in the request.

-First, you're creating the necessary OrderByComparator, then you're getting the `guestbookName` from the request.
-The actionURL doesn't exist yet, but you'll get to that soon enough.
-The `try` block uses the `guestbookName` from the request to get the Guestbook from the database, and sets it as an attribute in the request.
+First, you're creating the necessary `OrderByComparator`, then you're getting the `guestbookName` from the request.
+The `actionURL` to trigger this method doesn't exist yet, but you'll get to that soon enough.
+The `try` block uses the `guestbookName` from the request to get the `Guestbook` from the database, and sets it as an attribute in the request.

 Last, you simply call `setRenderParameter`, adding the path to `view.jsp` as the `mvcPath` parameter of the request.

-Since you won't be passing the `guestbookId` into the URL any longer, there are some changes that need to be made to the existing methods.
-Find the addEntry method and replace the `long guestbookId...` line with a `guestbookName`
+Since you won't be passing the `guestbookId` into most URLs any longer, there are some changes that need to be made to the existing methods.
+Find the `addEntry` method and replace the `long guestbookId...` line with a `guestbookName`
 declaration: